Influence of the IBM PC on the personal computer market: "Is it PC compatible?"

-The magazine expressed concern that "IBM's burgeoning influence in the PC community is stifling innovation because so many other companies are mimicking Big Blue".
 Admitting that "it's what our dealers asked for", Kaypro also introduced the company's first IBM compatible that year.
 Tandy—which had once had as much as 60% of the personal-computer market, but had attempted to keep technical information secret to monopolize software and peripheral sales—also began selling non-proprietary computers; four years after its Jon Shirley predicted to InfoWorld that the new IBM PC's "major market would be IBM addicts", the magazine in 1985 similarly called the IBM compatibility of the Tandy 1000 "no small concession to Big Blue's dominating stranglehold" by a company that had been "struggling openly in the blood-soaked arena of personal computers".
 The 1000 was compatible with the PC but not compatible with its own Tandy 2000 MS-DOS computer.
-IBM's mainframe rivals, the BUNCH, introduced their own compatibles, and when Hewlett-Packard introduced the Vectra InfoWorld stated that the company was "responding to demands from its customers for full IBM PC compatibility".

 Mitch Kapor of Lotus Development Corporation said in 1984 that "either you have to be PC-compatible or very special".
 "Compatibility has proven to be the only safe path", Microsoft executive Jim Harris stated in 1985, while InfoWorld wrote that IBM's competitors were "whipped into conformity" with its designs, because of "the total failure of every company that tried to improve on the IBM PC".
 Customers only wanted to run PC applications like 1-2-3, and developers only cared about the massive PC installed base, so any non-compatible—no matter its technical superiority—from a company other than Apple failed for lack of customers and software.
 Compatibility became so important that Dave Winer joked that year (referring to the PC AT's incomplete compatibility with the IBM PC), "The only company that can introduce a machine that isn't PC compatible and survive is IBM".

 By 1985, the shortage of IBM PCs had ended, causing financial difficulties for many vendors of compatibles; nonetheless, Harris said, "The only ones that have done worse than the compatibles are the noncompatibles".
+Almost every major computer company offered its own AT compatibles, including vendors that were late to offer PC compatibles.
 The PC standard was similarly dominant in Europe, with Honeywell Bull, Olivetti, and Ericsson selling compatibles and software companies focusing on PC products.
-By the end of the year PC Magazine stated that even IBM could no longer introduce a rumored proprietary, non-compatible operating system.
+By the end of the year PC Magazine stated that "IBM has to continue to be IBM compatible or forfeit its market position" when discussing a rumored IBM proprietary, non-compatible operating system.
 Noting that the company's unsuccessful PCjr's "cardinal sin was that it wasn't PC compatible", the magazine wrote that "backward compatibility [with the IBM PC] is the single largest concern of hardware and software developers.
-The user community is too large and demanding to accept radical changes or abandon solutions that have worked in the past."
+The user community is too large and demanding to accept radical changes or abandon solutions that have worked in the past".